Sawyer Tyce Winsand

 Thursday night was a long one for me at work.
 11pm-7am is never easy, no matter how long you’ve done it.
 Being 35 weeks pregnant doesn’t help either. . .fatigue was always plaguing me.
 Working on a birth center definitely has its rewards, but it makes pregnancy seem even longer when you want your own baby in your arms!

 Sawyer was busy kicking, as usual, during my shift.
-My second child was born at 35.3 weeks, so I had the idea in the back of my head that “It could be ANY day!”
+My second child was born at 35.3 weeks, so I had the idea in the back of my head that, “It could be ANY day!”
 Sawyer continued to kick after I got home and ate breakfast.
 Eating always sent him in a tizzy.
 I guess he liked food just as much as his momma!

-As I lay down, Sawyer continued to kick and roll in my belly.
+As I lied down, Sawyer continued to kick and roll in my belly.
 I was hoping to sleep longer, but 5 hours later, at 2pm, I was up for good.
-I stayed in bed for a bit, watching television and checking my emails.
+I lied in bed for a bit, watching television and checking my emails.
 Sawyer hadn’t moved yet, but as he was my third pregnancy, his moving was not the first thing I thought of when I woke up.
 By 3:30, I was hungry and fixed a plate of food.
 Halfway through, I thought it was odd that I hadn’t felt Sawyer move. . .I’m telling you, the kid liked food!
+J

 I got the call back from the clinic and they wanted me to come in as soon as possible.
 The urgency, I felt, was more related to closing time than them anticipating an emergency.
 As I walked out the door, Stacy walked in.
-“Do you want me to come with?” he asked.
+“Do you want me to come with?”
+He asked.
 “I don’t care, but I have to leave NOW.”
 Thank God he came with.

 The car ride felt much longer than the ten minutes it was.
 It was also quiet with just one question from my husband, “Feel anything?”
 “No.”